grelleum/SteelConnection/README.md

 Within the resource path, you may see a name preceded by a colon `:`.
 These are considered variables and must be replaced with an actual value.
 The `/networks/:netid` would require the `:netid` be replaced with the actual network ID for the network you are requesting.

 SteelConnection methods mimic the HTTP Methods and accept the short form resource paths.\
 To update a network, the documentation lists `PUT` `/networks/:netid`.
-With the SteelConnection object, you would call the put method as `sconnect.put('/network/' +  net_id)`.
+With the SteelConnection object, you would call the put method as `sc.put('/network/' +  net_id)`.
 Note that the leading `/` in the resource is optional as the SteelConnection object will insert it if it is missing.

 ##### Model Schema (Data Payload):
 Post (create) and Put (update) requests require additional data in the form of a payload.
 This gets sent to the server in the form of JSON data, however the SteelConnection object will accept either JSON data or a native Python dictionary (`isinstance(data, dict)`).
 The Riverbed documentation will specify the format of the data as a "Model Schema".
 Not everything listed in the model schema is required.
 Generally, you can determine the minimum required data by checking the equivalent function in SteelConnect Manager web GUI.

 #### Retrieving Data:
 The SteelConnection methods leverage the popular requests package.
 Methods calls always return a native Python dictionary, or a list of dictionaries, depending on the API call.
-The `requests.response` object will be stored as an attribute of the object (`sconnect.response`) so the latest response is always easily accessible.
+The `requests.response` object will be stored as an attribute of the object (`sc.response`) so the latest response is always easily accessible.
 By providing the full `requests.response` object you are free to check status and see all headers.

 For example, the 'get orgs' request should always provide a list of orgs within the realm, so we can directly assign the result as a native Python list.\
-`list_of_all_orgs = sconnect.get('orgs')`
+`list_of_all_orgs = sc.get('orgs')`

 Here are the rules to determine what gets returned by an API request:
 * If response.json() is True and the 'items' key exists, then return a python list of response.json()['items'].